From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 is the Fisher wave speed.
 At small times, the expression in the square root may be imaginary, indicating that the disease has yet to be detected anywhere.
 At late times, the expression in the square root approaches 1, so in a uniform population, the infection front travels at a speed $\vec{v}+\vec{c}$ far from the source.
 Figure \ref{fig:1DInfectiousSpread}c shows the arrival time predicted by the commuter model and by the diffusion approximation.
 The diffusion approximation correctly predicts the offset time, and nearly predicts the speed.
 Corrections to the speed can be obtained by keeping higher order derivatives.
 The fact that the arrival time is linear in $x$, and the slope is independent of our choice of $i_c$ is a robust property of pulled waves.

 When the population distribution is an exponential, the drift velocity is constant.
 This special case is shown in figure \ref{fig:ExponentialPopulation}.
-When plotted in terms of $I_n$, the infection drifts toward higher populations, but when plotted in terms of $i_n$, the infection drifts toward lower populations.
-This suggests that a susceptible in a small town is initially at a higher risk than an individual in a city.
+When plotted in terms of $I_n$, the infection drifts toward higher populations, reflecting the fact that there are more people capable of getting infected in more populated regions.
+When plotted in terms of $i_n$, the infection drifts toward lower populations, suggesting that a susceptible in a small town is initially at a higher risk of being infected than an individual in a city.
+However, even in this example with a highly non-uniform population, these drift effects are small, and the shape of the arrival time curves are similar regardless of whether we consider a critical infection count $I_c$ or a critical infection fraction $i_c$.
 For this simulation, several values of $\zeta$ were chosen with no noticeable differences in the results, consistent with the fact that the $\zeta$ corrections show up at fourth order in our Taylor expansion.

-In addition to the drift velocity, there is an additional place at which $N$ can sneak into the calculations even in a constant population.
-Note that the arrival time \eqref{eq:x(t)} is defined as the time at which $I(x,t_{arrival}) = I_c$, and we used the initial condition $I(x,0) = I_0 \delta(x)$.
+In addition to the drift velocity, there is an additional place at which $N$ can enter the calculations even in a constant population.
+Note that the arrival time in \eqref{eq:x(t)} satisfies $I(x,t_{\text{arrival}}) = I_c$, and we used the initial condition $I(x,0) = I_0 \delta(x)$.
 However, it may make sense for one or both of these conditions to be written in terms of $i$.
 If both the arrival condition and the initial condition are given in terms of $i$, then the factors of $N$ are eliminated.
 However, suppose one person is initially infected, but the infection is detected at a location when the fraction of cases exceeds a critical value $i(x,t)=i_c$.
 Then, the time offset will have an additional $\log N$ dependence, reflecting the fact that it takes longer for a disease to be detected in a larger population.

 So far, we have only considered long-wavelength population fluctuations.
 However, there is an opposite limit that is even simpler.
-When the population changes on the length scale of $\Delta x$, we find that we can replace $N(\vec{x})$ with its average value and use the analytic results for the constant population case.
+When the population changes on the length scale of $\Delta x$, we empirically find that we can replace $N(\vec{x})$ with its average value and use the analytic results for the constant population case.
 See figure \ref{fig:random2D} for an example.
 This tells us that we can ignore the fact that the population of each county is different if we work in terms of $i(\vec{x},t)$ and focus only on large-scale population gradients.